 Contact us via email, social media or using our website chat/contact form:

 Most first questions can be answered pretty quickly and on an informal basis.
-Undergraduate students for example don’t have to send the “full application package”.
-Once you are ready for your application (for a PhD or postdoc position), please send the following documents:
+Undergraduate and exchange students, for example, don’t have to send the “full application package”.
+This is more important in the case for applications for PhD and postdoc positions.

-Interested candidates (for PhD and Postdoc) are encouraged to send us the following documents via email or the contact form:
+Interested candidates (for PhD and Postdoc) are encouraged to send us their application documents (CV, academic transcripts, etc) via email or the contact form.